g8os/home/docs/bootstrap/bootstrap.md

 - If you push to `g8os/initramfs`, a complete kernel image will be rebuilt, which can take up to **1 hour**
 - If you push to `g8os/core0` or `g8os/g8ufs`, a pre-compiled `initramfs` image (called `baseimage`) will be used, the actual build of `core0`or `g8ufs` only takes **about 3 minutes**

 In order to have a **3 minutes** compilation time for cores, the build process uses a pre-compiled `initramfs` image (called `baseimage`).
 If no base image is found, the build will be ignored.

 ### Base image and branches

 When you push to `initramfs`, a base image will be produced automatically at the end of the build.
 This base image will be tagged with the branch name.
 E.g. if you push to `1.1.0-alpha`, the base image will be called `1.1.0-alpha`.

-When you push to `core0` or `g8ufs`, a base image will be looked up that matches on the branch-prefix.
+When you push to `core0` or `g8ufs`, a base image will be looked up that matches the branch-prefix.
 E.g. when pushing a commit to the `1.1.0-alpha-issue-155` the build process will use the base image `1.1.0-alpha`.
 In theory a base image for each of the branches should exist.

 So you always **NEED** to prefix your branch with the name of an existing base image.
 If you would push a commit to `mybranch` instead of `1.1.0-alpha-mybranch` (forgetting/omitting the prefix), the build will not occur, and an error will be raised.